Quick Retrospective Template

 2. Incorporate feedback from different perspectives

-3. Boost efficiency
+3. Boost efficiency and set actions

-The Miro retrospective template can help make your next sprints more productive.
+The Miro Retrospective template can help make your next sprints more productive.
 Apply our template and customize it in a few seconds — all changes will be saved instantly!

 Communicate with your team in real-time.
 You can use the video chat or @mention features to boost engagement.
 If you have some people writing out physical sticky notes, simply take a photo of the finished whiteboard and upload it to the visual whiteboard.